 Students may choose their area of concentration in years 3 and 4.
 All upper division (300 & 400) level concentration courses must be completed at SFU.

-Areas of concentration is only open to approved Business majors.
+Areas of concentration are only open to approved Business Majors, Joint Majors, Honours and Joint Honours students, with the exception of Entrepreneurship & Innovation.
 Students pursuing a Business minor may not pursue an area of concentration.

 (for students admitted to the accounting concentration Fall 2013 onwards).